SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/SearchEngine/executeTextTable.md

 so.topic: reference
 ---

+# SearchEngine.executeTextTable()

 Execute the query and return the result as a text formatted table (similar to MySQL).
 NOTE: this method will have some overhead for large result sets.